 To avoid damage, don’t prune evergreens during a cold snap.
 Also bear in mind nesting birds.
 Not only would it be ethically and environmentally undesirable to disturb nesting birds but it is also illegal.
 Therefore, you should always check for nesting activity first before pruning dense evergreens and delay if necessary, until August if you have to.

-Many of the more vigorous evergreen species such as laurel and Photinia are also quite hungry plants which can often be a little starved for nutrients at this time of year, especially in their first couple of years after planting.
-A balanced feed such as Fish, Blood & Bone applied twice per year, once in March or April and then again in mid-June, will help to keep them growing well and to quickly reshoot after pruning.
+Many of the more vigorous evergreen species such as laurel and Photinia are also quite hungry plants.
+They can often be a little starved for nutrients at this time of year, especially in their first couple of years after planting.
+A balanced feed such as Fish, Blood and Bone applied twice per year, once in March or April and then again in mid-June, will help to keep them growing well.
+It will also encourage them to quickly reshoot after pruning.